Athletes Bear Full Responsibility

 Nutritional supplements can complement basic nutrition in order to aid individual and sport-specific needs, but should never be used as a substitute for a healthy basic diet.
 The use of nutritional supplements should be determined by a specialist and considered only where really necessary.

-The supplement guide issued by the Swiss Sports Nutrition Society SSNS provides information on nutritional supplements.
+The supplement guide issued by the Swiss Sports Nutrition Society SSNS provides information on nutritional supplements and divides them into categories.
 Under category A, it lists supplements, which might be appropriate in certain situations.

 If you have any questions concerning sport nutrition, do not hesitate to contact SSNS: contact(a)ssns.ch.